Originate/exosphere/tutorial/part_2/14_setup_scripts.md

-You can keep things simple and efficient by rolling out a new feature all at once and top it off with the latest data it once it is live.
+You can keep things simple and efficient by rolling out a new feature all at once and and make everything work once it is live.
-This works if you are confident that you can get everything set up in a reasonably short amount of time.
+This works if you are confident that you can do this in a reasonably short amount of time.
-In our todo example:
+An example is the search feature in our todo application:
 * the current application is v0.0.1
 * we deploy a new version v0.0.2 that contains and uses the search service
 * our upgrade script runs right after deployment